Associate of Science

 Why study Pre-Health Sciences?

-The study of health sciences combines a comprehensive basic science education with courses in exercise physiology, biomechanics, kinesiology, pharmacology, and pathophysiology.
+UC Clermont's Pre-Health Sciences program provides the first step toward a career helping others in the medicine or allied health professions.
+The study of health sciences combines a comprehensive basic science education with courses in exercise physiology, biomechanics, kinesiology, pharmacology and pathophysiology.
 The end result is a rigorous science-based education that provides a well-rounded understanding of the structure and function of the human body.

 This program is open to all students with a high school diploma or GED and the desire to succeed in college.
 Although admission is open, students accepted into the program must meet the academic standards of the program to advance to upper levels of study.

 Students with an associate degree in health sciences are prepared to work in a health care environment as an aide or in another non-professional, non-licensed role.
-Most often, students transition to the health science bachelor’s program, which prepares them for graduate-level programs that lead to careers in two areas: the medical profession, such as a physician, optometrist, chiropractor, physician’s assistant; or allied health professions, such as physical therapist, occupational therapist, and exercise science.
+Most often, students transition to UC's health science bachelor’s program, which prepares them for graduate-level programs that lead to careers in two areas: the medical profession, in roles such as physician, optometrist, chiropractor and physician’s assistant; or allied health professions, as a physical therapist, occupational therapist and exercise science professional.

 Completion of the pre-health sciences program does not qualify students for any licensure or certification for employment.
-This program allows students to apply to the health sciences program in the CAHS on West Campus.
+This program allows students to apply to the health sciences program in CAHS on UC's Uptown Campus.

 If you have not taken college-level mathematics or English, you will need to take the placement test.